Heart Rhythm Meditation

-Heart Rhythm Meditation (commonly known as HRM) is a type of meditation that involves conscious breathing, in which the conscious control of breathing is meant to influence a person’s mental, emotional, or physical state, with a claimed therapeutic effect.
+Heart Rhythm Meditation (commonly known as HRM) is a type of meditation that involves the synchronization of breath and heartbeat in which the conscious control of breathing is meant to influence a person’s mental, emotional, or physical state, with a claimed therapeutic effect.
+The core practice in Heart Rhythm Meditation is attention on the heart and coordination of the breath and heartbeat.

 Background

-Heart Rhythm Meditation is a method of meditation that has been expanded and developed by Puran Bair and Susanna Bair from iamHeart.
-The method was described in the 1998 book Living from the Heart, by Puran and Susanna Bair (3rd edition published in 2019) and in the 2007 book Energize Your Heart in 4 Dimensions, by Puran and Susanna Bair.
-The application of Heart Rhythm Meditation to the development of spiritual maturity is described in the book, Follow Your Heart, by Puran and Susanna Bair, edited and illustrated by Asatar Bair published in 2011.
+Heart Rhythm Meditation is a method of meditation that has been expanded and developed by Puran Bair and Susanna Bair founders of the Institute for Applied Meditation on the Heart, iamHeart.
+The method was described in the books Living from the Heart and Energize Your Heart in 4 Dimensions.
+The application of Heart Rhythm Meditation to the development of spiritual maturity is described in the book, Follow Your Heart.

 The practice originates from the Jesus Prayer and the teachings of Inayat Khan, who founded the Sufi order and is credited with bringing Sufism to the Western world.
 Puran and Susanna Bair were disciples of Inayat Khan’s eldest son and successor Vilayat Inayat Khan.
 The HRM founders claim that their approach is non-religious, practical, and scientific.